Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

-This counterexample reveals an important aspect that distinguishes the SA-RoD rigidity theory from existing pure rigidity theories.
+The above results yield the following answer to Question 3).
+(Infinitesimal) SA-RoD rigidity is a generic property of the underlying graph with a specific bipartition, while global SA-RoD rigidity is not a generic property.
+This reveals an important aspect that distinguishes the SA-RoD rigidity theory from previous rigidity theories.
 As a consequence, besides underlying graphs, the effects of configurations and bipartitions can not be neglected when constructing global SA-RoD rigid frameworks.